Radical centrism: Internal concerns

-Radical centrism as dialogue and process
+As dialogue and process

 Some radical centrists, such as theorist Tom Atlee, mediator Mark Gerzon, and activist Joseph F. McCormick, see radical centrism as primarily a commitment to process.
 Their approach is to facilitate processes of structured dialogue among polarized people and groups, from the neighborhood level on up.
 A major goal is to enable dialogue participants to come up with new perspectives and solutions that can address every party's core interests.
 Onward Christian Athletes author Tom Krattenmaker speaks of the radical center as that (metaphoric) space where such dialogue and innovation can occur.
 Similarly, The Lipstick Proviso: Women, Sex, and Power in the Real World author Karen Lehrman Bloch speaks of the radical middle as a "common ground" where left and right can "nurture a saner society".

 Organizations seeking to catalyze dialogue and innovation among diverse people and groups have included AmericaSpeaks, C1 World Dialogue, Everyday Democracy, Listening Project (North Carolina), Living Room Conversations, Public Conversations Project, Search for Common Ground, and Village Square.
 Organizations specifically for university students include BridgeUSA and Sustained Dialogue.
 The city of Portland, Oregon has been characterized as "radical middle" in USA Today newspaper because many formerly antagonistic groups there are said to be talking to, learning from and working with one another.

 In 2005, The Atlantic portrayed Egyptian Islamic cleric Ali Gomaa as the voice of an emergent form of radical Islam – "traditionalism without the extremism".
 In 2012, in an article entitled "The Radical Middle: Building Bridges Between the Muslim and Western Worlds, Gomaa shared his approach to the dialogic process:

 The purpose of dialogue should not be to convert others, but rather to share with them one's principles.
 Sincere dialogue should strengthen one's faith while breaking down barriers. ...
 Dialogue is a process of exploration and coming to know the other, as much as it is an example of clarifying one's own positions.
 Therefore, when one dialogues with others, what is desired is to explore their ways of thinking, so as to correct misconceptions in our own minds and arrive at common ground.

 In 2017, former American football player and Green Beret soldier Nate Boyer suggested that his "radical middle" stance could help address the issues and resolve the controversy surrounding U.S. national anthem protests at football games.